mitre-atlas/mlmac/content/competition-details.md

 **2nd place**.
 The second-highest-ranking submission that publishes a solution will be awarded USD $1,500.

-**Student bonus prizes**: Up to three (3) awards for student submissions will be awarded, worth the cost of admission plus a $1,500 travel voucher to present a solution at [CAMLIS 2022](https://camlis.org) in October or at [SATML 2023](https://satml.org/), pending the conference organizers’ final location decisions.
+**Student bonus prizes**: Up to three (3) awards for student submissions will be awarded, worth the cost of admission plus a $1,500 travel voucher to present a solution at [CAMLIS 2022](https://camlis.org) in October or at [SATML 2023](https://satml.org/) in February, pending the conference organizers’ final location decisions.
 Participants must be current undergraduate or graduate degree-seeking students at an accredited university.
 (This award could be added to 1st or 2nd-place prizes if a student wins or a non-winning student).